sindresorhus/gulp-filter/readme.md

 ### Restore as a file source

-You could also want to restore filtered files in a different place and use it as a standalone source of file.
+You may also want to restore filtered files in a different place and use it as a standalone source of files.
 The `end` option allow you to do so.

 ```js
 var gulp = require('gulp');